 Super Rush - This is the most expensive option of the three, but you'll have your visa as soon as possible.
 You'll wait only for 2 days and pay USD 151.00

 How could I apply for this Brazilian Visa?

 Government application forms are not the most accessible documents to understand.
 We all get confused sometimes, and if we are lucky, the office clerk that is supposed to help us might give us a scary look because we do not understand what it says on a piece of paper that should decide whether or not you can cross the border. iVisa, on the other hand, designed one of the simplest application forms you are ever going to come across to.

 The Brazil visa application form could be easily broken down into three simple steps:

 The first one will require you to fill in your personal information like name, address, nationality, passport info, and so on.
 You are also required to select the processing time at this point.
 Bear in mind that your selection will determine how much you will be charged for your visa.
 The price of the document remains the same, while the service fee for iVisa differs according to your urgency.
 The faster you want your application to be processed, the more you are going to pay.

 The second step consists of a revision of everything you did in step one.
 You should check the spelling because it matters more than you think.
 Also, you need to make the payment at this point.
 You can use a credit or a debit card, and if you have a Paypal account, you can use that as well.

 The third and last step will ask you to upload additional documents.
 You need to upload a digital copy of your passport, as well as a passport photo.
 It may be necessary to upload other documents as well, like an authorization letter from the other parent if you travel with your minor child.

-That is pretty much it.
-As you can see, the Brazil visa application form is not difficult to comprehend, and if you find yourself not understanding something or in need of help, iVisa has an excellent support service that is ready to jump in and help you 24/7.
+Once you complete one application form, that is pretty much it.
+As you can see, the Brazil visa application form should not be difficult to comprehend, and if you find yourself not understanding something or in need of help, iVisa has an excellent support service that is ready to jump in and help you 24/7.